Paradise lost: How the Turkish wildfires destroyed one of the most beautiful places I have ever seen

 Beril Eski has been visiting villages on Turkey’s Bodrum coast for years.
 Last week, the coastline was ravaged by wildfires

-Spending every summer in Bodrum since I was a child, Mazi village was my favorite swimming spot.
+Spending every summer in Bodrum since I was a child, Mazi village was my favourite swimming spot.

 It was 30 kilometres away from our summer house but even the road was part of the experience.
 It curved between thick pine forests, an emerald green tunnel, leading to the steep mountains floating in the sunshine.
 There were green valleys covered with forests.
 Once you reached the beach, covered with white stones, you’d see the pearly turquoise sea, nestled in the arms of green valleys.